Rise of the Conscious Consumer

 What are your thoughts about the consumer world we live in?

-Here are two great videos which bring light to the world of fast fashion consumerism and the waste it creates.
+Here is a great video which bring light to the world of fast fashion consumerism and the waste it creates.
 Have a watch.

 Jeremy Fernandez speaks to journalist and author Clare Press and designer Clara Vuletich about the rise of fast fashion globally, and its far-reaching consequences on both the industry and labour markets.
 This is a very interesting watch if you have the chance.